jekhokie/jekhokie.github.io/_posts/2016-10-25-sumologic-auth-with-auth0-adfs.markdown

 It is unlikely that users will appreciate having to remember and type in the **Authn Request URL** into their browser each and every time they wish to access the application.
-To foster greater adoption and help users, it is likely a better idea to create a very simple DNS record that resolves to the **Authn Request URL** so that users can easily remember the endpoint.
-Feel free to create something simple, such as "sumologic.my.domain" to ensure users can easily remember how to access and utilize the SumoLogic service.
+To foster greater adoption and help users, it is likely a better idea to create a very simple DNS record that resolves to an endpoint/handler which redirects to the **Authn Request URL** so that users can easily remember the endpoint.
+Consider creating something simple, such as "sumologic.my.domain" to ensure users can easily remember how to access and utilize the SumoLogic service.

 ### Optional - Auth Account Provisioning